Floydlang/floyd/docs/floyd_systems_ref.md

 You only have one of these in a software system.
 Extension is .floydsys.

 There is only one dedicated keyword: **software-system**.
-Its contents is encoded as JSON object and designed to be either handcoded or processed by tools.
+Its contents is encoded as JSON object and designed to be either hand-coded or processed by tools.

 |Key		| Meaning
 |:---	|:---
 |**name**		| name of your software system.
 Something short.
 JSON String.
 |**desc**		| longer description of your software system.
 JSON String.
-|**people**	| personas involved in using or maintainging your system.
+|**people**	| personas involved in using or maintaining your system.
 Don't go crazy.
 JSON object.
 |**connections**	| the most important relationships between people and the containers.
 Be specific "user sends email using gmail" or "user plays game on device" or "mobile app pulls user account from server based on login".
 JSON array.
 |**containers**	| named.
 Your iOS app, your server, the email system.
-Notice that you map gmail-server as a container, even though its a gigantic software system by itself.
+Notice that you map gmail-server as a container, even though it's a gigantic software system by itself.
 JSON object.